FarukValjevac/SportsApp/README.md

 3.  **Set up the MySQL database:**

     - Ensure you have MySQL installed and running.
+    - The database will be created automatically after running the backend if it doesn't already exist.
     - Update the database connection details in `backend/src/app.module.ts` with your MySQL credentials.

     **Before starting ensure to create your own .env file in the frontend directory**